Local Well-posedness of Two Dimensional SQG Equation and Related Models

 A natural family of active scalar equations that interpolate between the two-dimensional incompressible Euler equations and the SQG equation are given by \eqref{GSQG} with $0<\alpha<\frac{1}{2}.$ This family has been called modified or generalized SQG equation in the literature (see \cite{[KYZ]} and references therein).
-Kiselev, Yao, and Zlatos \cite{[KYZ]} established local $H^3$ patch solution to the generalized SQG equation on the half-plane (see \cite{[GP]} for more progress) and Kiselev, Ryzhik, Yao and Zlatos \cite{[KRYZ]} exhibited initial data that lead to a singularity of the patch solution in finite time for $\alpha\in(0,\frac{1}{24})$.
+Kiselev, Yao, and Zlato\v{s} \cite{[KYZ]} established local $H^3$ patch solution to the generalized SQG equation on the half-plane and Kiselev, Ryzhik, Yao and Zlato\v{s} \cite{[KRYZ]} exhibited initial data that lead to a singularity of the patch solution in finite time for $\alpha\in(0,\frac{1}{24})$.
+Later, Gancedo and Patel \cite{[GP]} proved the local existence and uniqueness of $H^2$ patch solution and also obtained the finite time singularity result in the half-space setting for $\alpha\in(0,\frac{1}{6})$.
 In \cite{[YZJ]}, the authors proved that if the existence interval of the smooth solution to \eqref{GSQG} with $\alpha=\alpha_0\in[0,\frac{1}{2}]$ is $[0,T]$, then under the same initial data, the existence interval of the solution to \eqref{GSQG} with $\alpha$ which is close to $\alpha_0$ will remain on $[0,T]$.
 As a direct byproduct, their results imply that the construction of the possible singularity of the smooth solution to \eqref{GSQG} with $\alpha>0$ will be subtle, in comparison with the singularity presented in \cite{[KRYZ]}.

 In this paper, we also consider the following transport equation with nonlocal velocity, in which the velocity is not divergence-free: